-The classic Brown Derby cocktail features a refreshing blend of bourbon, grapefruit juice and honey syrup.
-That trio of simple ingredients belies the complex taste of the drink, as the honey bridges the gap between the tart citrus and the spicy bourbon to produce an intricate combination that has stood the test of time.
+The classic Brown Derby cocktail features bourbon, grapefruit juice and honey syrup.
+That trio of simple ingredients belies the complex taste of the drink, in which honey bridges the gap between tart citrus and spicy bourbon to produce an intricate combination that has stood the test of time.

 Click Play to See This Brown Derby Cocktail Come Together